SumoLogic-Labs/opentelemetry-workshop/exercises/receivers/simpleprometheus/README.md

 # Simple Prometheus Receiver exercise

-For this excersice we need an application which will create and expose metrics in the Prometheus format.
+For this excercise we need an application which will create and expose metrics in the Prometheus format.
 We'll reuse the OpenTelemetry Collector for that purpose as it exposes telemetry data in the Prometheus format by default.

 ## Otelcol instance for metrics creation